Four Decades of Evidence

 What the studies actually measured.

-Milliman (1982) found that slower music increased grocery dwell time by 38 percent.
-Knoferle and colleagues (2011) later showed the lift depends on more than tempo alone.
+Milliman (1982) found that shoppers moved more slowly under slower-tempo music and daily sales rose with the longer visits.
+Knoferle and colleagues (2012) later showed the lift depends on more than tempo alone.
 The research is specific about what works and what does not, and most store music providers have never read any of it.

-Areni and Kim (1993) found that classical music in a wine cellar nearly doubled average transaction value.
-North, Hargreaves, and McKendrick (1999) found that French music tripled French wine sales.
-Customers spent more when the music matched the context.
+Areni and Kim (1993) found that classical music in a wine cellar led customers to choose more expensive bottles, not to buy more of them.
+North, Hargreaves, and McKendrick (1999) found French music tripled French wine sales — the music steering which bottle people chose.
+The right fit lifts spend; the wrong fit lands level with no music at all (North, Shilcock and Hargreaves 2003).

 Yalch and Spangenberg (2000) found that familiar music drove shoppers out of a department store 8 percent faster.
 Customers reported enjoying the familiar music more, but they left sooner.
 Original music avoids that trap.

-Areni and Kim (1993) measured average transaction value rising from $6.93 to $12.31 when the wine cellar played classical music.
-Customers bought more expensive bottles, not more bottles.
+Areni and Kim (1993) found that when the wine cellar played classical music, customers bought more expensive bottles, not more bottles.
+The number of bottles sold stayed flat while shoppers traded up.
 The audio shifted what people perceived the room was selling.

 Every claim.
 Every receipt.